h3abionet/h3agwas/README.md

     * `bolt_use_missing_cov` : option to "missing indicator method", by default no activate (0), to activate (1) (--covarUseMissingIndic option in boltlmm), which adds indicator variables demarcating missing status as additional covariates.
     * `bolt_num_cores` if bolt is used set this up to 8
     * `bolt_mem_req` memory required for boltlmm, (default : 6GB)
+    * impute2 data in bolt  :
+      * bolt_impute2filelist : list of impute2 files, each line contains : `chronumber` `file`, file must be in full pattern *`bolt_impute2fidiid` : list of individual in same order than bolt_impute2filelist
  *  `fastlmm`: should fastlmm be used?
     *  see [manual](https://github.com/MicrosoftGenomics/FaST-LMM)
     * `fastlmm_num_cores`: if fastmll is used set this up to 8